Skip to content

 Tackle one home improvement project

-We’ve all got a list of things we’d like to do around the house.
-Maybe you’d like a deck for grilling once the winter lets up.
-Or, if you’d like a more welcoming front entryway to your home, maybe you would like to bring the kitchen into the twenty-first century.
+We've all got a list of things we'd like to do around the house.
+Maybe you'd like a deck for grilling once the winter lets up.
+Or, if you'd like a more welcoming front entryway to your home, maybe you would like to bring the kitchen into the twenty-first century.
 Talk to your spouse, kids, or whoever might enjoy what you plan to build.
 See what they have to say and their interest levels in helping you out.
-Once you devise a plan, watch some YouTube videos to ensure it’s something you can handle, and then mark your calendar.
+Once you devise a plan, watch some YouTube videos to ensure you can handle it, and then mark your calendar.
 Set times to work, and make it a family project.
-By the time you’ve finished, you’ll have improved the value of your home and spent time building something tangible with your family, and you won’t have to suffer through a summer without your deck.
+By the time you've finished, you'll have improved the value of your home and spent time building something tangible with your family, and you won't have to suffer through a summer without your deck.

 Once that project is complete, you can always go back for more.
 If everyone had a great time, consider what's next on your list and tackle that.
 Once your ambition to improve your home outpaces your refund, see us about a home equity loan or line of credit, and we'll help you turn your house into the home of your dreams.